-Moncada, Lamb homer as White Sox beat Tigers 4-1
+Moncada, Lamb homer as White Sox beat Tigers 4-1 behind Lynn

+CHICAGO (AP) — Yoán Moncada and Jake Lamb supplied the early power.
+Yasmani Grandal and Tim Anderson delivered late.

+Lance Lynn came through with another solid start, and Hall of Fame manager Tony La Russa moved into position to make a jump on baseball’s career wins list.

-CHICAGO (AP) — Yoán Moncada and Jake Lamb hit two of Chicago’s four home runs to back Lance Lynn, Hall of Fame manager Tony La Russa closed in on John McGraw for second on baseball’s career wins list, and the White Sox beat the Detroit Tigers 4-1 on Thursday night.
+Moncada and Lamb hit two of Chicago’s four home runs, La Russa closed in on John McGraw for second place and the White Sox beat the Detroit Tigers 4-1 on Thursday night.

-Moncada and Lynn connected in the first two innings as Chicago grabbed a 2-0 lead.
-Yasmani Grandal made it 3-1 with a 457-foot drive to right-center against Casey Mize.
-Tim Anderson added a solo shot in the eighth off Daniel Norris.
+Moncada and Lamb connected in the first two innings as Chicago grabbed a 2-0 lead.
+Grandal made it 3-1 with a 457-foot drive to right-center against Casey Mize.

+“I’m glad I just had something up in the air and you can see what happens when I do that,” Grandal said.

 La Russa picked up career victory No. 2,762 to move within one of McGraw, and the White Sox won for the eighth time in 11 games.